GyaneshSamanta/AhoyHacks/README.md

 1. Learnt wonderdraft
 2. we desgined the map
 3. we added those customized maps onto the globe

+## What's next ⏭
+ 1. For future additions we aim to dynamically show the positioning of pirate ships so that we hackers could safely sail away from them.

 ## Collaborators 🤖